- Academic Progress

 Transfer of credit in master’s programs of this college is defined as receiving graduate degree credit for a course completed at another institution, thereby reducing the number of graduate courses to be taken at Georgia State University.
 Transfer of credit is distinguished from exemption from MBA-prefixed courses.
 You can find more information in section 7080.40 Transfer of Credits of the graduate catalog.
-Please find instructions and the request form here.
+View the instructions and the request for the request form.

 A MBA student who wishes to change concentrations within the MBA program may begin the process by notifying the Office of Graduate Recruiting and Student Services via the online concentration change form no later than the first week of their graduation term, and consulting the graduate catalog to determine requirements for the new concentration.
 Written notification of the decision will be provided.